This chapter should be read in conjunction with Permanence Planning Guidance.

-It will address the needs of a significant group of children, mainly older, who need a sense of stability and security but who do not wish to make the absolute legal break with their birth family that is associated with adoption.
+It can meet the needs of a significant group of children, mainly older, who need a sense of stability and security but who do not wish to make the absolute legal break with their birth family that is associated with adoption.

-It will also provide an alternative for achieving permanence in families where adoption, for cultural or religious reasons, is not an option.
+It also provides an alternative for achieving permanence in families where adoption, for cultural or religious reasons, is not an option.

 A Special Guardianship Order offers greater stability and legal security to a placement than a Child Arrangements Order.

-Special Guardians will have Parental Responsibility for the child and, whilst this will be shared with the child's parents, however, their ability to exercise Parental Responsibility is subject to the ability of the special guardian to exercise Parental Responsibility to the exclusion of any other person.
+Special Guardians have Parental Responsibility for the child and, whilst this is shared with the child's parents, the Special Guardian has the ability to exercise this responsibility without seeking permission from the parents.

-A Care Order, however, will not automatically revoke a Special Guardianship Order although the Special Guardian's exercise of Parental Responsibility will be restricted as the local authority will have primary responsibility for decision-making under the Care Order.
+A Care Order, however, does not automatically revoke a Special Guardianship Order although the Special Guardian's exercise of Parental Responsibility is restricted as the local authority has primary responsibility for decision-making under the Care Order.